Skincare Step 5: The Essential Guide to Sunscreens

 Reading: 6 minutes

-Your mom uses one type.
-Your coworker, another.
+Your mom uses one kind, your coworker, another.
 Your sister swears by a brand you’ve never heard of.
-And your bestie forgot to put theirs on this morning (gasp!).
+And your closest friend forgot to put theirs on this morning (gasp!).

-With so many differing sun protection habits and opinions, how do you know which is the best sunscreen for your skin?
-Between different lifestyles, plus various skin types, tones, and concerns, there’s a lot to consider when choosing a sunscreen.
+With so many sun protection habits and opinions, how do you know which is the best sunscreen for your skin?
+Between different lifestyles, skin types, tones, and concerns, there’s a lot to consider when choosing a sunscreen.

 So, what do you need to know?
-We’ve got the answers to the most common sunscreen queries here:
+We’ve got the answers to the most common sunscreen queries so you can feel confident about the most important step in your skincare routine.

-Do I really need to wear sunscreen every day?
+First off, do I need to wear sunscreen every day?

-Yes!
+The short answer: yes, always!
 Sun damage doesn’t only occur during summer.
-Solar radiation can penetrate clouds and reflect off surfaces such as snow.
-So sun protection really isn’t just limited to summertime!
+Solar radiation can pass through clouds and reflect off surfaces such as water and snow.
+So, sun protection shouldn’t be limited to summertime or sometimes.

-It’s important to remember that sun damage is much more than just sunburn once in a while – sun damage is accumulative, and sunscreen helps protect your skin from sunburns, premature skin aging, and skin cancer.
+It’s important to remember that sun damage is much more than the occasional sunburn – sun damage is accumulative, and sunscreen helps protect your skin from sunburns, premature skin aging, and skin cancer.

-Unfortunately, there is no such thing as ‘safe’ tanning or unprotected sun exposure.
-Unprotected sun exposure can damage skin cells, speed up the natural aging process, and increase the risk of skin cancer.
-So, even if you have a deeper skin tone or don’t burn easily, the sun still impacts your skin.
+Unfortunately, there is no such thing as “safe” tanning or time spent in the sun without protection.
+Unprotected sun exposure can damage skin cells, speeding up the natural aging process and increasing the risk of skin cancer.
+So, even if you have a deeper skin tone and don’t burn easily, the sun still impacts your skin.

-To protect your skin, it is best to use sunscreen and follow good sun protection habits, such as seeking shade and wearing a wide-brimmed hat, sunglasses, and protective clothing.
+To protect yourself, do your best to use sunscreen and follow good sun protection habits, such as seeking shade and wearing a wide-brimmed hat, sunglasses, and protective clothing.
+Plus, check your local UV index to find out how strong the sun is where you are right now.

 What does sunscreen have to do with skin aging?